 - Customer service ticket resolution

 - Website interaction quality (signup, purchase, subscription update)

 - Any interaction where ease is a factor

 For more background on CES surveys and best practice guidance on implementation, head to our What is Customer Effort Score guide.

 Delighted will take all responses that are “agree” (5, 6, or 7) and divide that by the total number of responses.

 Measure CSAT and CES in minutes

 Ready to give these new surveys a try?
-Sign up for a free trial and start sending surveys for free.
+Sign up and start sending surveys for free.